rama270677/pvslib/float/README.md

-The theory-interpretation feature provided by PVS [4] is used to prove that the single and double precision instantiations (`single` and `double`) are correct implementations of the model determined by the axiomatic formalization of floating-point numbers acompaning this library.
-The interpretation is performed by levels as depiected in the diagram below.
+The theory-interpretation feature provided by PVS [4] is used to prove that the single and double precision instantiations (`single` and `double`) are correct implementations of the model determined by the axiomatic formalization of floating-point numbers accompanying this library.
+The interpretation is performed by levels as depicted in the diagram below.

 ```mermaid
 graph TD;